PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 <p align="center"><img src="https://tigress-web.princeton.edu/~jdh4/hop_through_no_vpn_needed.png" align="center" width=70%></p>

+On campus, you can measure the speed of your network connection at [https://tigerspeed.princeton.edu](https://tigerspeed.princeton.edu).

 ### Host nicknames or abbreviations

 You can connect to a cluster like Della from your local machine (e.g., laptop) using the following command: